uspki/policies/certificate-policy.md

 - All Fully-Qualified Domain Names shall be verified in accordance with Section 3.2 before issuance of the certificate.
 - CAA records for .gov and .mil domains shall be checked prior to issuance of any certificate and the CA shall act in accordance to the requirements in Section 3.2.2.8.

 The CA shall identify in Section 4.2 of the CPS the Issuer Domain Name to be used for CAA records.
+For example, the CA CAA domain is 'pki.gov'.

 The CA may reuse the documents and data provided in Section 3.2 to verify certificate information, provided that the CA obtained the data or document from a source specified under Section 3.2 no more than 395 days prior to issuing the Certificate.